TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 16/Exodus 16.28.md

 ---

-And Jehovah said unto Moses, How long refuse ye to keep my commandments and my laws?
+Yahweh said to Moses, "How long do you refuse to keep my commandments and my laws?